 TAP aims to strengthen tertiary education in regional and remote Australia and responds to Recommendation 2, Action 7 of the Napthine Review by encouraging regional students to access tertiary study in the year immediately following Year 12, rather than taking a gap year.
 The Napthine Review found taking a gap year can contribute to lower tertiary education attainment rates for students from regional or remote communities.

-TAP will be available for school leavers who are:
+TAP is available for school leavers who:

 - meet Australian citizenship or residency requirements

 - are from an outer regional, remote or very remote area (use the Student Regional Area Search tool to check eligibility)

 - are aged 22 and under at time they commence their course

 - are relocating to study at an education provider at least 90 minutes by public transport from their family home

 - are undertaking eligible tertiary study in the next available study period immediately following completion of Year 12 or equivalent with no gap year (or the first available semester of their chosen course if the course has a mid-year, or later, start)

 - are studying face to face, or in dual delivery method, for at least part of the course